How to Find Oil on Your Land?

 Although crude oil is a bit easier to visualize, many people also wonder how much natural gas an average well can produce.
 Like oil wells, natural gas wells that are actively being drilled will typically last between 20 and 30 years.

 Likewise, the production of a natural gas well is largely dependent on the reserve size and rate of extraction.
-Some of the largest natural gas wells in the country are known to produce nearly 3,000 billion cubic feet of natural gas per year.

 Read more about average natural gas well production.